Close Menu

 IS COPD A DISABILITY?

 COPD benefits are available if you cannot work due to your severe COPD symptoms.
-In order to receive SSD and SSI benefits, your COPD symptoms must be so severe that you cannot work for more than 12 months.
+In order to receive SSDI and SSI benefits, your COPD symptoms must be so severe that you cannot work for more than 12 months.
 This article discusses COPD and how to apply and win COPD benefits from the Social Security Administration (SSA).

 THE TWO TYPES OF COPD SOCIAL SECURITY BENEFITS